Eli-Meyer/2bRAD_utilities/readme.txt

                 	First two columns indicate tag and position respectively.
                 	This format is the output from RADGenotyper.pl.
 	reference:	Complete path to the reference file used to generate these genotypes (FASTA).
-	filters:	(OPTIONAL) a text file described filters applied to the genotypes, as (code	description). e.g. md	removed any loci genotyped in fewer than 20 samples
+	filters:	(OPTIONAL) a text file described filters applied to the genotypes, as:
+				(code	description). e.g.	"MD	removed loci genotyped in <20 samples"
         output: a name for the output file.
 VCF format.
 ------------------------------------------------------------